squigglybob/wordpress-xdebug/README.md

-WordPress with XDebug for Docker
+Wordpress with XDebug for Docker
 ================================

 **It is intended for development environment only.
 Please do not use this in production environment.
-Please you the [official Docker WordPress image](https://hub.docker.com/_/wordpress) at production instead.**
+Please you the [official Docker Wordpress image](https://hub.docker.com/_/wordpress) at production instead.**

-XDebug has been added to the official WordPress Docker image here.
-The tag of the image corresponds to the tag of the official WordPress image.
+XDebug has been added to the official Wordpress Docker image here.
+The tag of the image corresponds to the tag of the official Wordpress image.

-E.g. `wpdiaries/wordpress-xdebug:6.3.1-php8.2-apache` means that the image has been created based on the image `wordpress:6.3.1-php8.2-apache`.
+E.g. `wpdiaries/wordpress-xdebug:6.0.1-php8.1-apache` means that the image has been created based on the image `wordpress:6.0.1-php8.1-apache`.

 But if you do not want to use the precompiled image, but wish to build the image yourself, you can clone this Git repository with the command: